THP’s Platinum MTD Service with FREE Landlord Software

 james.morton

-Even if you haven’t been following the progress of the Renters Reform Bill through parliament, you will probably still have read about the government’s buy-to-let reforms.
+Even if you haven’t been following the haphazard progress of the Renters Reform Bill through parliament and it’s eventual failure to make the statute books owing to the snap election announcement, you will probably still have read about the government’s buy-to-let reforms.

 As is so often the case, the proposed buy-to-let reforms are positive or negative depending on the point of view you take.
 Certainly, the changes are likely to be more welcome to renters than they are to landlords.
 However, to help you make your own decision, we have outlined the key changes in this article.